 Collinston is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Collinston is a village of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Collinston who work in office and administrative support (29.11%), food service (20.25%), and personal care services (12.66%).

-Telecommuters are a relatively large percentage of the workforce: 12.82% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Collinston telecommute to their jobs.
+Overall, about 12.82% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Being a small village, Collinston does not have a public transit system used by locals to get to and from work.
+Collinston is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Collinston in 2022 was $23,337, which is lower middle income relative to Louisiana, and low income relative to the rest of the US.
 This equates to an annual income of $93,348 for a family of four.
 However, Collinston contains both very wealthy and poor people as well.
 Collinston also has one of the higher rates of people living in poverty in the nation, with 38.46% of its population below the federal poverty line.